Varying core-envelope coupling efficiency identified from stellar rotation--activity relation

 \section{Abstract}

 Core-envelope coupling provides a reasonable explanation of the spin-down stalling of stars in open clusters, which was not predicted by classical gyrochronology.
 However, it remains an open question whether the coupling efficiency is constant or variable.
 M dwarfs, possessing thicker convective envelopes and thus longer coupling timescales than other late-type stars, are ideal objects for this investigation.
-In this letter, we present a new analysis using LAMOST and DESI spectra to construct the rotation--activity ($R_{\rm{HK}}^{'}$--Ro) relation for M dwarfs.
-The new relation consists of three distinct regimes of fast, intermediate, and slow rotation, closely matching the three sequences of gyrochronology, namely the ``Convective'' sequence, ``Gap'', and ``Interface'' sequence.
+In this work, based on the $R_{\rm{HK}}^{'}$ measurements from LAMOST and DESI spectra, we construct new rotation--activity relations for M dwarfs.
+Unlike the traditional picture, we suggest that the new relation consists of three distinct regimes of fast, intermediate, and slow rotation, closely matching the three sequences of gyrochronology, namely the ``Convective'' sequence, ``Gap'', and ``Interface'' sequence.
 Our study reveals, for the first time, a variable activity decay rate in the intermediate-rotation regime (i.e., the ``Gap'' region).
 This implies a varying core-envelope coupling efficiency, peaking towards the end of this region.
 It also coincides with the well-known stage of stalled stellar spin-down.

 \keywords{\uat{Late-type stars}{909}; \uat{Stellar activity}{1580}; \uat{Stellar rotation}{1629}}